openaustralia/theyvoteforyou/app/views/help/style_guide.md

 ## You should:

-* use contractions (eg can’t, don’t, they'll, we've, let's )
+* use contractions (e.g. can’t, don’t, they’ll, we’ve, let’s)
-* not let caveats dictate unwieldy grammar – eg say ‘You can’ rather than ‘You may be able to’
+* not let caveats dictate unwieldy grammar – e.g. say ‘You can’ rather than ‘You may be able to’
 * not use long sentences – check any sentences with more than 25 words to see if you can split them to make them clearer (Note: words ending in ‘–ion’ and ‘–ment’ tend to make sentences longer and more complicated than they need to be.)

 ## Use gender-neutral text
 Make sure text is gender neutral wherever possible.
-Use ‘them’, ‘their’, ‘they’ etc.
+Use ‘them’, ‘their’, ‘they’, etc.

 ## Stick to the style guide
 By keeping to the style guide, we: